thingsping/learnbymaking/README.md

 # learnbymaking
-Code, libraries and files required for the learnbymaking series of kits
+This Repository has several files required for the learnbymaking series of kits The files include Code, libraries and other stuff.